mz0121coder/100-days-of-code/log.md

 Thoughts: A great day and enjoyable week working with Jakir and Naomi.
 Will be relaxing for Eid and also recapping react & agile principles ahead of the 1 week sprint.

 Link to work: [Pokemon library built in today's hackathon](https://github.com/mz0121coder/pokemon-library)

+### Day 42: April 22, 2023

+Today's Progress: - Did a few katas and flashcards, spent most of the day enjoying Eid.

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)